reposense/RepoSense/docs/user_guide.md

 Below are a few examples:

 ![Ramp Charts](images/rampchart.png)
 Each light blue bar represents the contribution timeline of an individual author for a specific repository.
-On each row, there are several **ramps**.
+Each row, there are several **ramps**.
 - The area of the ramp is proportional to the amount of contribution the author did at that time period.
 - The position of the right edge of the ramp (perpendicular to the blue bar) is dependent on the time period that ramp represents.
 - To make comparison between two authors easier, the color of the ramps that represent different authors' contributions at the same time period are the same.